 While SEO will be your primary source of new traffic, it’s the returning traffic that will ultimately turn into leads and sales.

-99% of people who come to your website are visiting it for the first or second time.
+That means most people who come to your website are visiting it for the first time.
 These people may not be ready to buy or have the need at the moment.

 But for when they change their mind or develop an active need, you want to make sure they remember you.
 The more exposed they are to your brand and website, the more likely they are to keep you in mind.